 |Best For||– Those who want a bit of extra financial help|

 While not a loan, the HFA Preferred Grant offer an opportunity for Florida residents to get essentially free financial assistance.
 Grants do not have to be repaid, and it can be as large as 3% of your home’s value.
-Depending on what you need help paying for, this grant can be utilized to take care of either your down payment or any associated closing costs.
+You can put this grant toward either your down payment or closing costs.

 Although this comes with the Preferred 3% PLUS Conventional Loan, other applicants will find it a bit more difficult to qualify for than most other mortgages.